 I particularly like Bobby sliding into the picture instead of running.

 Heres' a beautiful Beast action sequence

-In issue 1, we saw Jean Grey lifting a book.
+In issue 1, we saw Jean Grey lifting a book with her mind.
 Mmm-hmm.
 Time for something more hardcore.

 It's a bit of a sexist panel but look at the combined weight Jean can lift.

 Here Cyclops pulverizes a wall falling on some construction workers.